-- · Work to find real solutions for our homeless neighbors - Prioritize effective public safety - Work to find solutions to make housing more affordable Bostere confidence in our government by being willing - Restore confidence in our government by being willing to listen and make tough decisions.
+- Work to find real solutions for our homeless neighbors - Prioritize effective public safety - Work to find solutions to make housing more affordable Restore confidence in our government by being willing to listen and make tough decisions.

 As a longtime resident of Ward 6, a business owner, a nonprofit volunteer, and a mom, I can't sit idly by while Salem struggles.
 From homelessness and mental health, to property crimes, to lack of affordable housing, we need our City Council to do more.
 I care about the residents of Ward 6 more than any party or ideology.
 I am running because I believe I have the experience needed to help find solutions that work for everyone.